Uniqueness of a positive solution for the Laplace equation with indefinite superlinear boundary condition: Proof of Theorem

 Once this is done, we obtain that $\phi_{2,n}$ has constant sign if $n$ is sufficiently large, which is the desired contradiction.
 Let us show how to deduce \eqref{convC}.
 Since $c_{\infty}$ is a constant, we infer

-It should be noted that $\| \phi_{2,n} \|_{C(\overline{\Omega})}$ is bounded, based on the bootstrap argument used in the proof of Lemma \ref{lem:vaw}.
-Thus, Lebesgue's dominated convergence theorem applies, and for a fixed $r>N$, we deduce
+It should be noted that $\| \phi_{2,n} \|_{C(\overline{\Omega})}$ is bounded, based on the bootstrap argument used in the proof of Corollary \ref{cor:bif}.
+Thus, Lebesgue's dominated convergence theorem applies, and for a fixed $r>N$ we deduce

 Similarly, using Lemma \ref{lem:vaw} and the assumption that $\lambda_n \to 0$ and $\mu_{2,n}^+$ is bounded, we deduce that

 The $W^{1,r}$-estimate (\cite[(3.3)Proposition]{Am76N}) applies to \eqref{pr+1}, and we infer that